Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

 Your transaction is now successfully signed and ready to be decoded.

 ## 7.3.
 Decode the signed transaction and retrieve the R and S values
 The KMS-based signature is returned in an ASN.1 schema.
 This schema is specific for ECDSA signatures.
-We will use the KMS-based signature as input, and decode it using the respective ASN.1 schema.
+We will use the KMS-based signature as input and decode it using the respective ASN.1 schema.

 ```javascript
   #decodeRS(signature) {